Submodular problems - approximations and algorithms: Some of the submodular minimization problems solved here

-{\bf Vertex cover}.
+.
 The vertex cover problem is to find a subset of nodes in a graph $G=(V,E)$ so that each edge in $E$ has at least one endpoint in the subset.

+The submodular vertex cover problem was shown to have a $2$-approximation by Iwata and Nagano, \cite{IN} for general submodular $f()$.
+SM-vertex cover obviously has the round-up property and therefore the $2$ approximation described here applies to any general submodular objective function.
+When the graph $G=(V_1\cup V_2,E)$ is bipartite, the SM-vertex-cover is still NP-hard (Section \ref{sec:VCbip}), but for a bi-submodular objective, $f(X_1\cup X_2))=f_1(X_1)+f_2(X_2)$, for $X_i\subseteq V_i$, $i=1,2$, the problem is polynomial time solvable.

 {\bf Complement of maximum clique}.
-The maximum clique problem is a well known optimization problem that is notoriously hard to approximate as shown by H\aa{}stad, \cite{Ha96}.
-The problem is to find in a graph the largest set of nodes that forms a clique -- a complete graph.
+The maximum clique problem is a well known optimization problem that is notoriously hard to approximate, e.g.\ H{a}stad, \cite{Ha96}.
+The problem is to find in a graph the largest set of nodes that forms a clique -- a complete subgraph.

 An equivalent statement of the clique problem is to find the complete subgraph which maximizes the number (or more generally, sum of weights) of the edges in the subgraph.
 When the weight of each edge is $1$, then there is a clique of size $k$ if and only if there is a clique on $k \choose 2$ edges.
 The inapproximability result for the node version extends trivially to this edge version as well.